baoisnotruski/csd-content/qa_and_support.md

-It is important in our work culture that everyone feels inspired and supported.
 Our software engineers collaborate with quality analysts, content specialists, and project managers to build projects worthy of our brand.
+This culture of support and collaboration is what makes success happen.